DomDevs2000/ECommerce-Microservice/README.md

 For this project, I developed a fully integrated E-commerce service that allows users to create orders, check products and inventory and successfully place orders if products are in stock.
 Functionality includes product and inventory queries, order placements, and event-driven notifications using Kafka once orders are successfully placed.
 Ensured security with Spring WebFlux Security and OAuth 2.0 JWT authentication.
-Implemeneted inter-service communication using Spring Cloud Netflix Eureka with inter-service fault tolerance using Spring Cloud Circuit Breaker via the Resilience4j library.
+Implemented inter-service communication using Spring Cloud Netflix Eureka with inter-service fault tolerance using Spring Cloud Circuit Breaker via the Resilience4j library.
 Ensured website functionality with comprehensive unit testing using JUnit5 and MockMvc and integration testing using TestContainers.